 - Then, pour in tomato puree, mix and bring to boil.
 Reduce the heat and simmer for 10 minutes.
 Finally, add coconut milk and chickpeas.
 Bring to boil and turn off the heat.
 Season with black pepper and Himalayan salt.
 For a more mushy result, take potato masher or fork and mash the chickpeas until the curry has thickened to desired consistency.

-Tips for my vegan chickpea curry recipe:
+Keywords: vegan chickpea curry